spiceai/spiceai/README.md

 📺 View a 60 second demo of Spice.ai in action [here](https://www.youtube.com/watch?v=FPPGyPq41kQ).

+### Why Spice.ai?

+Spice.ai is for developers interested in using AI to make their applications more intelligent but don't have the time or resources to learn and build all the AI/ML.

+Imagine you have timestamped measurements of the room temperature and access to air-conditioning controls.
+If you had a time-series AI engine, your application could optimize when the A/C activates.
+You could reduce energy usage by not overcooling the room as the temperature drops.

+Now imagine learning Python, neural networks, deep-learning algorithms and building a system that streams and processes time-series data to do that.
+With a time-series AI engine accessible over HTTP APIs, a library of community-driven components for data streaming and processing, and an eco-system of pre-created ML configuration, you could build upon the experience of the community instead of doing it all yourself.
+You can then focus on your business logic and building your application instead of the ML.

 ### Community-driven data components

 The Spice.ai runtime also includes a library of [community-driven data components](https://github.com/spiceai/data-components-contrib) for streaming and processing time series data, enabling developers to quickly and easily combine data with learning to create intelligent models.